Limiting your App Log Rate in Cloud Foundry

 In Cloud Foundry, you can limit the number of bytes each app instance can generate per second.

-You can configure app log rate limiting in bytes per second on a per-app basis through either the app manifest or the cf CLI.
+You can configure app log rate limiting in bytes per second on a per-app and per-task basis through the cf CLI.
+Log rate limits can also be defined for apps in the application manifest.
 Additionally, you can enforce the log rate limit you configure for all apps that are deployed within a space or org by specifying the log rate limit in the quota plan for the space or org.
 For more information, see Creating and Modifying Quota Plans.

 Determining the ideal app log rate limit